remythemsen/internatus/README.txt

-A Simple PHP Framework based MVC Architecture
+A Simple PHP Framework based on MVC Architecture

 Requirements: